 The crowd’s reaction was electric.
 They spread their cloaks on the road, cut branches from the trees, and shouted “Hosanna,” a Hebrew word meaning “save us” that had become a cry of praise.
 The Pharisees, alarmed by the messianic overtones, told Jesus to silence his followers.
 His response was characteristic: “I tell you, if they keep quiet, the stones will cry out” (Luke 19:40).

-The Palm Sunday Road descends the western slope of the Mount of Olives, passing the Dominus Flevit church (where Jesus wept over the city during this same descent), the Church of Mary Magdalene, and Gethsemane at the foot.
+The Palm Sunday Road descends the western slope of the Mount of Olives, passing the Dominus Flevit church (where tradition holds Jesus wept over the city during this same descent), the Church of Mary Magdalene, and Gethsemane at the foot.
 The road then crosses the Kidron Valley and enters the Old City.

 The route is still walked today.
 On Palm Sunday, thousands of Christian pilgrims gather at Bethphage, carry palm branches, and process down the mountain singing hymns, retracing the path that Jesus rode 2,000 years ago.
 The procession, organized by the Franciscan Custody of the Holy Land, is one of the most moving public ceremonies in Jerusalem, and the sight of thousands of people carrying palms down the Mount of Olives toward the Old City walls is unforgettable.